ReactiveMongo/reactivemongo-site/releases/0.11/documentation/tutorial/connect-database.md

 The following options can be used with `MongoConnectionOptions` to configure the connection behaviour.

 - `authSource`: The database source for authentication credentials.
+- `authMode`: The authentication mode.
+By default, it's the backward compatible [MONGODB-CR](http://docs.mongodb.org/manual/core/authentication/#mongodb-cr-authentication) which is used.
+If this options is set to `scram-sha1`, then the [SCRAM-SHA-1](http://docs.mongodb.org/manual/core/authentication/#scram-sha-1-authentication) authentication will be selected.
 - `connectTimeoutMS`: The number of milliseconds to wait for a connection to be established before giving up.
 - `sslEnabled`: It enables the SSL support for the connection.
 - `sslAllowsInvalidCert`: If `sslEnabled` is true, this one indicates whether to accept invalid certificates (e.g. self-signed).